vivrichards600/friendlytester.github.io/speaker-rider.md

 If you're interested in having me speak at your conference, you can find numerous ways to contact me in the footer.

 This rider is a work in progress and will take effect for all new agreements I make with events from the date of publishing.
 All clauses in this rider apply to **commercial conferences**.
-Meetups, community events and potential some not for profit events are not subject to my rider.
+Meetups, community events and potentially some not for profit events are not subject to my rider.

 * **Not pay to speak**
 * **Must have a Code of Conduct**